Developer Guidelines

 mandatory for all games.
 The use of display and rewarded ads is optional and recommended

-to further enhance revenue potential
+to further enhance revenue potential.

-You can find the implementation guide for our SDK and our rules regarding ads
+You can find the implementation guide for our SDK and our rules regarding ads .here

-2.1 Mandatory Ad Implementatio
+2.1 Mandatory Ad Implementation

-2.1.1 Preroll Ad
+2.1.1 Preroll Ads

-This ad type guarantees that users are exposed to an advertisement before the game
+This ad type guarantees that users are exposed to an advertisement before the game begins.

-2.1.2 Midroll Ad
+2.1.2 Midroll Ads

 A midroll ad is an advertisement shown during natural breaks in the game, such as between